Liquidscroll/dotfiles/README.md

 At the moment this is a WIP and is intended to only be used on Arch Linux.
-Before running, ensure pacman is upgraded with `pacman -Syu`
+Before running, ensure pacman is upgraded with `pacman -Syu`.
+Run `./setup.sh` to symlink the configuration files.
+Use `./setup.sh --dry-run` to preview the actions without modifying any files.

 ## Neovim
 `nvim-dap` launches `gdb` by default when debugging C or C++.
 On Linux the